-- Through grassroots activities and one of the largest trade association Political Action Committees in the state, CalRHA and its affiliates supports candidates for the California Legislature and statewide office who will be receptive to industry positions.
+- Through grassroots activities and one of the largest trade association Legal Defense Funds in the state, CalRHA and its affiliates supports candidates for the California Legislature and statewide office who will be receptive to industry positions.

 - CalRHA members play a crucial role in our success.
 Personal contact between our members and legislators who pass laws is the most important tool CalRHA has to bring about positive change for the rental housing industry.

 All CalRHA affiliates and its members belong to the National Apartment Association (NAA) in Washington D.C., which speaks for our industry on a national level.

 The NAA, in partnership with the National Multi Housing Council, maintains a full-time legislative staff that monitors national legislative activity and lobbies for our industry’s interests.